 - Letter of affiliation, usually from a scholar at a university or research institution in the host country.

-Complete applications are due to CURF in mid-September.
-September 17, 2012 (“Complete” includes recommendations, language evaluations and transcripts.)
+Complete applications are due to CURF on September 16. (“Complete” includes recommendations, language evaluations and transcripts.)

 Campus interviews take place in late September/early October